August 25, 2022

 3. Opening a new office or other facility

-Given today’s remote work landscape, remote hiring is the most common reason for foreign qualification.
+Given today’s remote work landscape, remote hiring is one of the most common reasons for foreign qualification.
 You should get started on foreign qualification as soon as possible if you’re planning to hire a remote employee in a new state.
 Firstbase Agent takes care of the entire foreign qualification process for you, so you can expand with ease.

 One tricky element of foreign qualification is the registered agent requirement.
 Your registered agent is responsible for receiving legal notices, tax documents, and other mail on behalf of the business.
 You won’t be able to complete foreign qualification for your company without appointing a registered agent in the target state.

 Firstbase Agent provides instant access to registered agents in all 50 states.
-Our all-in-one platform can automatically file your foreign qualification and other critical compliance documents.
-We’ll let you know when new deadlines are approaching so that you don’t risk late fees or other penalties.
+We'll file your foreign qualification and other critical compliance documents so that you can focus on building your business.
+We’ll even let you know when new deadlines are approaching so that you don’t risk late fees or other penalties.

 Step 2: Payroll tax registration